Guide · April 17, 2026

 Measure matters.
 Too little sample and you miss particles.
 Too much and you overload the filter.
 100 mL is the calibrated dose.

 The dye needs time to bind to every plastic particle in the sample.
 Nile Red is hydrophobic — it sticks to plastic (also hydrophobic) and is repelled by water.
+Fifteen minutes is the minimum; longer is fine and actually better.
 Wait time is the most skipped step and the most important one.
 Don't rush it.

-Push the entire sample through the PTFE syringe filter
+Push the entire sample through the syringe filter

-Fill the syringe, screw on the filter, push the whole 100 mL through.
-Do it fast — PTFE can absorb stray dye if the sample sits on the filter too long, and that creates background staining that drowns out the signal.
-Fast push, clean result.
+Fill the syringe, screw on the filter, and push the whole 100 mL through in one go.
 Any plastic in the sample is now trapped on the filter face.

 What a positive result looks like